-Secondary: Current residents, business owners and workers of a place
+Secondary: Current residents, business owners and workforce

 Emphasize the positive attributes of the community — what makes it a vibrant, unique and desirable place to live and do business.
 See Livability.com for examples of published content and digital magazines.

-Content should answer
+Content should answer the following:

-- What makes this community special or unique?
+What makes this community special or unique?

-- What do its residents value most about it?
+What do its residents value most about it?